sensesx/Stryxshell/README.md

 #### SOME FIXES NEED TO BE MADE REGARDING THE SCREEN AND NCURSES.
 #### I don't know if anyone in the field would use this on production.
 DON'T DO IT FOR OBVIOUS REASONS.

 Checkout for more stuff on my github profile.
-I plan on posting more about Malware developing and Analysis, reverse engineering, assembly and other on the future =)
+I plan on posting more about Malware developing and Analysis, reverse engineering, assembly and other stuff in the future =)